 a.
 Agencies, enter updated performance information in PARTWeb.
-By June 29, 2007, enter updated performance data in PARTWeb.
+By June 30, 2008, enter updated performance data in PARTWeb.

 - Actual performance information.
 For all performance measures included in PARTs, agencies should provide actual performance data for past years.
-If you do not have the data for 2006, enter in the date when you expect to have the data available. - Additional targets.
+If you do not have the data available, enter in the date when you expect to have the data available.
+(For PARTs completed this year, this information may lead to changes to the answers for Questions 4.1, 4.2, and 4.3.
+See additional discussion in Appendix B, "How to Finalize a 2008 PART and Verify the Rating.") - Additional targets.
 Updated performance information may help you set or adjust future targets.
-For all PARTed programs, agencies should make sure annual measures include targets for FYs 2006-2008.
+For all PARTed programs, agencies should make sure annual measures include targets for FYs 2008-2010.
 Additional targets may be added for long-term measures, as well, but long-term measures do not need to have targets for each year.
+Annual measures should have targets for three years and long-term measures should have a data point at least five years out from the current year.